 Where will I live when I arrive in Australia?
 This is one of the first questions people ask themselves when preparing for their departure.
 Moving to or travelling through Australia can get quite complicated when you don’t know the country.
 However, Australia offers numerous options in terms of accommodation: hostels, shared flats, student housing etc. It is up to you to decide what kind of accommodation suits you best, fulfils your needs, and fits your budget.
 The situation might be different to what you’ve experienced back home, but don’t panic – We are here to help!
-So, here is all of our advice for finding appropriate accommodation in Australia, the conditions, the steps, the options you can choose from and where to start looking for your future home.

-How to find accommodation in Australia?
+How to Find Accommodation in Australia?

 These two sites are very intuitive; you can either browse the ads, or create your own, explaining who you are and your search criteria.
 You can use them to find a room in an apartment or house, or to find roommates who, like you, are looking for accommodation.
 If you’re in a hurry to find a place to live, you’ll get better results with the paid option.

-If you are looking for a hotel, the main search sites are:
+If you are looking for a hotel, the main search sites are: Booking.com & Hotels.com

 Also consider checking out AirBnBs.
 It can be worth it, especially if you’re traveling in a group 🙂

 On Gumtree you find anything your heart desires.
 It’s ideal for looking for a shared room or even an apartment.
 The best deals will be snapped up quickly, so make sure you log on regularly and refresh the ad pages so you don’t miss anything.
 You can also set up alerts to keep you in the loop.
-As soon as an ad interests you, don’t delay, call or send a text straight away!

 If you’re a student, check your university’s website for on-campus housing options or recommended off-campus living.
 You can find more info on : Accommodation Guide for Students in Australia.

-Facebook groups
+Facebook Groups

 There are hundreds of Facebook groups that can help you with your search for accommodation in Australia.
 Start by filtering your results according to the city you are looking to live in.
 For example, there’s a group called Sydney Flatmates/house share/roomshare/accommodation or Fairy Floss Real Estate for Melbourne.
 You might also want to join Facebook groups for people from your home country, where you can usually find many posts from people breaking leases on their apartments and looking for new tenants to take over, or searching for flatmates.
 Also, don’t hesitate to join Facebook groups for students!
-In student groups you will have more luck at the end of a university semester (mid-December and end of June).

-Going through a real estate agency is almost a given when looking to rent or buy an apartment or a house in Australia.
 Their listings can be found online on the specialised sites mentioned above, but also on their own websites and in their office windows.
 If you are already in the location where you want to rent/buy when looking for accommodation, you can go directly to a real estate agency.

 At the front of some houses/apartment buildings, you may occasionally come across some signs that say “Open for inspection”.
-If you are interested in the place, don’t hesitate to go inside for a look, as it is open to visitors.
+If you are interested in the place, go inside for a look, as it is open to visitors.
 Check carefully, however, whether it is a property for rent or for sale.

-Agencies are generally not open to short-term rentals.
-At least 6 months of commitment is usually expected for a rental, so if you are on a temporary visa (WHV), this option is probably not for you.
+📆 At least 6 months of commitment is usually expected for a rental, so if you are on a temporary visa (WHV), this option is probably not for you.
 However, there are some agencies specialising in short-term rentals offering furnished properties.
 Prices are generally higher.

 If you want to settle somewhere in the medium or long term, the main agencies to check out are: Century 21, LJ Hooker, Richardson & Wrench and Ray White.
 The agency fees are the responsibility of the owner so you won’t have to pay anything.

-How to get free accommodation in Australia?
+How to Score Free Accommodation in Australia?

 Housesitting